 The original plan calls for a total initial appropriation of \$105 million to develop and execute required programs within the categories defined in the plan.
 Because \$30 million was previously appropriated by the Lake County Board for "quick hitting" programs, an additional \$75 million will need to be appropriated to execute the plan as written.
 The initial "quick hitting" programs have been integrated into this plan.
 Amendment 1 to the plan updates programs, re-allocates appropriated funds, and appropriates unallocated funds.
+Amendment 2 to this plan re-allocates appropriated funds.
 Link to the original July 27, 2020 plan.